 Top Message P. 12-17

 Taking the Initiative for Growth P. 18-25

-- 1. Contributing to Logistics Efficiencies of Customers by Providing Support throughout the Logistics Lifecycle - Contributing Both in Terms of Product Development and Production to the Establishment of a Carbon Neutral Society
+Contributing to Logistics Efficiencies of Customers by Providing Support Logistics Lifecycle Contributing Both in Terms of Product Development and Production to th a Carbon Neutral Society throughout the

 Business Activities P. 26-38